-The material misstatement detected as a result of audit procedures to adjust unspent ARPA federal revenue totaling approximately \$682,000 as unearned revenue was corrected by management.
-There was an uncorrected misstatement of the financial statements to record PILOT property tax balances, collection, and distribution fiduciary activity totaling \$32,788 as current assets and current liabilities within the aggregate remaining funds and reduce current assets and current liabilities in the General Fund for \$32,788.
-Management has determined that its effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+The following material misstatements detected as a result of audit procedures were corrected by management: To adjust unspent grant money totaling approximately \$1.9 million as unearned revenue, to record \$857,000 contribution revenue, and to decrease capital assets by approximately \$2.1 million.
+Additionally, there were uncorrected misstatements of the financial statements to increase capital assets and decrease expenses of \$327,067 for governmental activities for the Township's share of county road projects, to decrease capital assets and increase expenses of \$226,216 for governmental activities for private special assessment project costs, to increase capital assets and increase liabilities of \$45,639 for the Sewer Fund for retainage payable, and to increase current assets and revenue in The Water Fund, Sewer Fund, and business-type activities by \$50,340, \$62,340, and \$112,680, respectively, for utility billing adjustment corrections.
+Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
 However, uncorrected misstatements or matters underlying those uncorrected misstatements could potentially cause future period financial statements to be materially misstated.